Fully Adaptive Bayesian Algorithm for Data Analysis, FABADA: Results

 Once again, the advantages of our algorithm become more evident as the noise increases.
-In the middle range, with a noise level of $\sigma=95$, one may see that \fabada's difference in MSE with respect to BM3D decrease to $0.6$~dB and increases to $1.11$~dB with respect to the Wiener filter, achieving higher values of SSIM in both cases.
-On the other hand, the GF reaches the highest values of MSE and SSIM, whereas the median and SGF methods display increasingly lower values than the other methods.
-Most of them are able to bring up the large-scale gradients and structures, but they fail to recover the smallest filaments (as shown by the zoomed panels) due to the high level of noise.
+In the middle range, with a noise level of $\sigma=95$, one may see that \fabada's difference in MSE with respect to BM3D decrease to $0.37$~dB, and it becomes better than PySAP by $0.7$~dB, achieving higher values of SSIM in both cases.
+On the other hand, the GF reaches the highest values of MSE and SSIM, whereas the Wiener, TV, SGF and median methods display increasingly lower values than the other methods.
+Most of them are able to bring up large-scale gradients and structures, but they fail to recover the smallest filaments (as shown by the zoomed panels) due to the high level of noise.
 The most significant problem of \fabada is still the salt and pepper noise.
-The Wiener filter, despite achieving optimal metrics, returns a composition of smoothed and noisy regions that hardly reproduces the true underlying signal.
-This again give us a hint of the MSE and SSIM metric may not be the optimal way to quantify the recovery of this type of images.
-On the other hand, it is remarkable how the state-of-the-art BM3D method starts to add some artificial edges to the recovered image.
+The PySAP denoising filter, in turn, returns a composition of smoothed and high-contrast regions that hardly reproduces the true underlying gradients in the signal.
+The Wavelet filter again seems to merge regions with similar intensity, yielding a lower effective resolution in the final recovery.
+Finally, it is remarkable how the state-of-the-art BM3D method starts to add some artificial edges to the recovered image.

-If we push the noise even further, as it is often the case in practical astrophysical applications, the signal itself is comparable to or even lower than the statistical uncertainties.
+If we push the noise even further, as is often the case in practical astrophysical applications, the signal itself is comparable to or even lower than the statistical uncertainties.
 In our last test, the noise level is $\sigma = 255$, equal to the dynamic range of the original data.
-The GF obtains again the highest values of MSE ($26.23$~dB, $0.39$~dB higher than \fabada's solution), almost three orders of magnitude of noise reduction, and a SSIM value of 0.74, equal to \fabada's.
-It is noteworthy to see that these two solutions are far above the rest, by more than $\approx 2.5$~dB in PSNR and $\approx 0.3$ in SSIM.
+The GF obtains again the highest values of MSE ($26.23$~dB, $0.08$~dB higher than \fabada's solution), almost an order of magnitude of noise reduction, and an SSIM value of 0.74, 0.02 point higher than \fabada.
+Despite the artificial lower resolution, the Wavelet filter is able to recover high values of the metrics (25.26~dB/ 0.7), which again gives us a hint that the MSE and SSIM metrics may not be the optimal way to quantify the recovery of this type of image.
+It is noteworthy to see that these three solutions are far above the rest, by more than $\approx 3$~dB in PSNR and $\approx 0.3$ in SSIM.